North Korea Drops Nuclear Bomb On US City In Propaganda Video Of WW3 Simulation

 — The Independent (@Independent) April 19, 2017

 North Korea has defied the United Nations sanctions by conducting several missile and nuclear tests.
-They’ve also claimed they have developed a missile that is capable of striking US mainland.
+They’ve also claimed they have developed a missile that is capable of striking the U.S. mainland.
 Tensions between the two nations intensified during a military parade in Pyongyang on Saturday when the regime displayed what appeared to be new ICBMs.

 One day later, North Korea’s conducted a missile test that failed a few seconds after launch.

-Stephen McDonell of BBC who is in Beijing said the Chinese government is growing increasingly frustrated with North Korea.
+Stephen McDonell of BBC News, who is in Beijing, said the Chinese government is growing increasingly frustrated with North Korea.

 [Featured Image by Alexyz3d/Shutterstock]